Haiti: Etymology

-Haiti (also earlier Hayti) comes from the indigenous Taíno language, in which it means "land of high mountains" and named the entire island of Hispaniola.
+Haiti (also earlier Hayti) comes from the indigenous Taíno language and means "land of high mountains"; it was the native name for the entire island of Hispaniola.
 The name was restored by Haitian revolutionary Jean-Jacques Dessalines as the official name of independent Saint-Domingue, as a tribute to the Amerindian predecessors.

-In French, the ï in Haïti has a diacritical mark (used to show that the second vowel is pronounced separately, as in the word naïve), while the H is silent.
+In French, the ï in Haïti has a diacritical mark, a diaeresis (used to show that the second vowel is pronounced separately, as in the word naïve), while the H is silent.
 (In English, this rule for the pronunciation is often disregarded, thus the spelling Haiti is used.)
 There are different anglicizations for its pronunciation such as HIGH-ti, high-EE-ti and haa-EE-ti, which are still in use, but HAY-ti is the most widespread and best-established.
 In French, Haiti's nickname means the "Pearl of the Antilles" (La Perle des Antilles) because of both its natural beauty and the amount of wealth it accumulated for the Kingdom of France.
-During the 18th century, the colony was the world's leading producer of sugar and coffee.

 In Haitian Creole, it is spelled and pronounced with a y but no H: Ayiti.

-Another theory on the name Haiti is its origin in African tradition, in Fon language one of the most spoken by the bossales (Haitians born in Africa to differentiate from the creoles or Haitians born in Haiti (St-Domingue) in early Haiti, Ayiti-Tomè means: From nowadays this land is our land.
+Another theory on the name Haiti is its origin in African tradition; in Fon language, one of the most spoken by the bossales (Haitians born in Africa), Ayiti-Tomè means: "From nowadays this land is our land."

 In the Haitian community the country has multiple nicknames: Ayiti-Toma (as its origin in Ayiti Tomè), Ayiti-Cheri (Ayiti my Darling), Tè-Desalin (Dessalines' Land) or Lakay (Home).

 History

-Taino history
+Pre-Columbian era

-The island of Hispaniola, of which Haiti occupies the western three-eighths, has been inhabited since about 5000 BC by groups of Native Americans thought to have arrived from Central or South America.
-Genetic studies show that some of these groups were related to the Yanomami of the Amazon Basin.
-Amongst these early settlers were the Ciboney peoples, followed by the Taíno, speakers of an Arawakan language, elements of which have been preserved in Haitian Creole.
-The Taíno name for the entire island was Haiti, or alternatively Quisqeya.In Taíno society the largest unit of political organization was led by a cacique, or chief, as the Europeans understood them.
-The island of Hispaniola was divided among five 'caciquedoms': the Magua in the north east, the Marien in the north west, the Jaragua in the south west, the Maguana in the central regions of Cibao, and the Higüey in the south east.
+The island of Hispaniola, of which Haiti occupies the western three-eighths, has been inhabited since around 6,000 years ago by Native Americans who are thought to have arrived from Central or northern South America.
+These Archaic Age people are thought to have been largely hunter gatherers.
+During the 1st millennium BC, the Arawakan-speaking ancestors of the Taino people began to migrate into the Caribbean.
+Unlike the Archaic peoples, they practiced the intensive production of pottery and agriculture.
+The earliest evidence of the ancestors of the Taino people on Hispaniola is the Ostionoid culture, which dates to around 600 AD.
+In Taíno society the largest unit of political organization was led by a cacique, or chief, as the Europeans understood them.
+At the time of European contact, the island of Hispaniola was divided among five 'caciquedoms': the Magua in the northeast, the Marien in the northwest, the Jaragua in the southwest, the Maguana in the central regions of Cibao, and the Higüey in the southeast.

-Historical Taíno names for areas include: